genropy/genropy_saved/docs/genro/components/components/th.rst

 th_webpage methods
 ------------------

-    Then you may define the following methods (remember to define the :ref:`webpages_main` method if you are using the tableHandler as a :ref:`components_passive`)::
+    You may define the following methods (remember to define the :ref:`webpages_main` method if you are using the tableHandler as a :ref:`components_passive`)::

         def pageAuthTags(self, method=None, **kwargs):